 Up to nine credits from outside of PHIL may be counted towards the philosophy degree upon departmental approval.

-A total of at least 39 hours (thirteen courses) in philosophy, not counting internship courses (PHIL386).
+A total of at least 36 credit hours in philosophy (up to three credits of an internship course (PHIL386) can count towards the major).
 For a course to count toward a student's major, the grade in the course must be "C-" or above.
 For students who matriculated in September 2012 or later, the average of all grades counted toward the major must be 2.0 or greater.
 Therefore, grades of "C-" will have to be balanced with higher grades.
 (C- counts as 1.7 toward the GPA.)